 Biggest ongoing corruption case: Shell & Eni

 The case dates back to 2011, when the two companies paid $1.1bn for an oil block located off the coast of Nigeria.
 But shockingly, instead of the money going to the Nigerian people, it went to convicted money launderer Dan Etete and his secret company, Malabu Oil and Gas.

-What else lies ahead?
+What else lies ahead in financial crime?

 However, it's not just monetary fines that companies need to be concerned with.
-In further attempts to crack down on financial crime cases like money laundering and bribery and corruption, the senior executives responsible for ensuring compliance are increasingly facing the threat of jail time.
+In further attempts to crack down on financial crime cases like money laundering and bribery and corruption, the senior executives responsible for ensuring compliance increasingly face the threat of jail time.

-Want to know more about Financial Crime?
+Want to learn more about Financial Crime?